Wilson and Alroy's Record Reviews We listen to the lousy records so you won't have to.

 2 Places At The Same Time (1986)

 A live album, one side cut at New York's Irving Plaza and the other cut at home in DC.
-The New York side is hotter, actually: a stew of riffs and chants from Funkadelic, James Brown, and even the Jacksons ("Body"), plus E.U. originals like "Shake It Like A White Girl," blending together into an unflagging nineteen-minute shot of musical ecstasy.
+The New York side is hotter, surprisingly: a stew of riffs and chants from Funkadelic, James Brown, and even the Jacksons ("Body"), plus E.U. originals like "Shake It Like A White Girl," blending together into an unflagging nineteen-minute shot of musical ecstasy.
 The high point is "Everybody Get On The Floor And Do Your Thang," with irresistable syncopation, heavy bass and searing lead guitar.
 The DC side repeats some of the same material, and though the crowd is more energetic, the band doesn't seem quite as keyed up.
 The album ends oddly, with a four-minute keyboard-led instrumental clearly recorded in the studio ("The Theme From Escape From Del Go-Go") - it's enjoyable but out of place.
-Produced, like most of TTED's output, by label head Maxx Kidd.
+T.T.E.D. label head Maxx Kidd is listed as producer.
 (DBW)

 Livin' Large (1989)